-modinfo <driver dir>/lpfc.ko
+modinfo <driver_dir>/lpfc.ko

-10. Potential connection loss due to an FCF Failover issue with a Cisco FCoE switch.
+11. A potential connection loss occurs due to a Fibre Channel over Ethernet Forwarder (FCF) failover issue with a Cisco FCoE switch.

-An issue was discovered with Cisco Nexus 5000-series FCoE-capable Ethernet switch firmware 4.1(3)N2(1) or earlier, in NPV mode, that may cause the loss or interruption of SCSI connections when used with the Emulex OneConnect UCNAs.
-The switch incorrectly sends out a Discovery Advertisement to All-ENode-MACs from the FCF MAC with which the FC uplink was down.
-The end result is that sometimes the UCNA hangs on to an offline FCF or experiences back-to-back FCF failover and it may potentially lead to a Linux SCSI mid-layer devloss timeout.
+An issue was discovered with Cisco Nexus 5000-series FCoE-capable Ethernet switch firmware 4.1(3)N2(1) or earlier, in N_Port Virtualization (NPV) mode, that might cause the loss or interruption of SCSI connections when used with the Emulex OneConnect Universal Converged Network Adapter (UCNA).
+The switch incorrectly sends out a Discovery Advertisement to All-ENode-MACs from the FCF Media Access Control (MAC) with which the Fibre Cahnnel (FC) uplink was down.
+The end result is that sometimes the UCNA hangs on to an offline FCF or experiences back-to-back FCF failover, and it may potentially lead to a Linux SCSI mid-layer devloss timeout.

 It has been verified that Cisco's IOS 4.2(1)N1(1) release has corrected the issue.
-You must upgrade your Cisco Nexus 5000-series FCoE switch firmware to 4.2(1)N1(1) or later to avoid this issue.
+You must upgrade your Cisco Nexus 5000-series Fibre Channel over Ethernet (FCoE) switch firmware to 4.2(1)N1(1) or later to avoid this issue.
 If you decide to use 4.1(3)N2(1) or earlier firmware with your Cisco Nexus 5000-series FCoE switch and this issue is encountered, increase the FC transport dev_loss_tmo parameter to 60 seconds.
-This can be accomplished in one of two ways:
+This action can be accomplished in one of two ways: